rstober/getting-and-cleaning-data-course-project/README.md

 This is the repository for the Getting and Cleaning Data course project.
 The repository contains the following files:
 * README.md: This readme file.
 * run_analysis_codebook.txt: The codebook that lists the files and variables used in the analysis.
 * run_analysis.R: This is an R script that downloads, merges, and aggregates the test and training Samsung data sets.

-It performs the following operations:
+The run_analysis.R script performs the following operations:

-### 1. Downloads and unzips the data set.
+### 1. Downloads and unzips the data set
 * Downloads the complete data set if it doesn't already exist in the working directory.
 * Unzips the data set if the unzipped directory doesn't exist.